 I’m alone on a bicycle in a forest in Sweden.
-I left from Stockholm 6 hours ago, headed south, with only 50 kronor, and I’m getting hungry.
+I left Stockholm six hours ago, headed south, with only 50 kronor, and I’m getting hungry.
 I don’t know the way back.

-We’re in a filthy dorm-room apartment in Guilin, China, studying at the local university.
-At the local grocery store, we choose from a bin of live frogs.
+I’m in a filthy dorm-room apartment in Guilin, China, studying at the local university.
+At the local grocery store, I choose from a bin of live frogs.

 The India Embassy official hands me a pseudo-passport that says I am now officially an Overseas Citizen of India.